xcore/sw_serial_to_ethernet/doc/hardware_platform.rst

     Hardware setup

-The XA-SK-UART-8 sliceCARD has two types of voltage levels of communications.
+The Multi UART sliceCARD has two types of voltage levels of communications.
     * CMOS TTL
     * RS-232

-By default, XA-SK-UART-8 sliceCARD uses the RS-232 levels.
-In order to use the CMOS TTL levels, short J3 pins (25-26) of the XA-SK-UART-8 sliceCARD.
-At a time, only one voltage level type can be used for all 8 UART channels (RS-232 or CMOS TTL).
-When using the RS-232 levels, UART device pins must be connected to J4 of the XA-SK-UART-8 sliceCARD.
-When using TTL levels, UART device pins must be connected to J3 of the XA-SK-UART-8 sliceCARD (along with J3 25-26 pins shorted).
+By default, Multi UART sliceCARD uses the RS-232 levels.
+In order to use the CMOS TTL levels, short J3 pins (25-26) of the Multi UART sliceCARD.
+Only one voltage level type can be used for all 8 UART channels (RS-232 or CMOS TTL).
+When using the RS-232 levels, UART device pins must be connected to J4 of the Multi UART sliceCARD.
+When using TTL levels, UART device pins must be connected to J3 of the Multi UART sliceCARD (along with J3 25-26 pins shorted).
 UART mapping information is as below:

 ================ ===================== =====================
 **UART Channel** **J3/J4 Pin no.(TX)** **J3/J4 Pin no.(RX)**